Secullum/secullum-react-native-ui/CONTRIBUTING.md

 ## Publishing a new version

+1. MAKE SURE YOU'RE ON MASTER BEFORE DOING IT

-1. Ensure that the code is formatted correctly
+2. Ensure that the code is formatted correctly

 ```
 yarn run format
 ```

-2. Update the version
+3. Update the version

 ```
 npm version [major | minor | patch]
 ```

-3. Build the code to be published
+4. Build the code to be published

 ```
 yarn run build
 ```

-4. Publish it
+5. Publish it

 ```
 npm publish
 ```

-5. Push incremented version and tags to git
+6. Push incremented version and tags to git

 ```
 git push --follow-tags